By Madeline Bocaro

 This is an excerpt from my Yoko Ono biography

 In Your Mind – The Infinite Universe of Yoko Ono

 An all-embracing look at Yoko Ono’s life, music and art – in stunning detail.

 Read all about it, see the reviews and

 © Madeline Bocaro 2016.
-No part of the materials available through madelinex.com may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent Madeline Bocaro.
+No part of these materials may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent Madeline Bocaro.
 Any other reproduction in any form without the permission of Madeline Bocaro is prohibited.
 All of the text contained on this site is protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior written permission of Madeline Bocaro.

 madelinex.com is a non-profit blog created for educational and research purposes.